 Tomatoes need regular feeding throughout their growing season.
 The frequency of fertilization depends on the plant’s growth stage.

-You can fertilize your plants once every two weeks during the vegetative growth stage.
+During the vegetative growth stage, you can fertilize your plants once every two weeks.
 Once the fruit sets, you should fertilize every week to ensure healthy fruit development.

 Method of Fertilization